eguesbaya/website-flow/README.md

 # website-flow
-WCS exercise to practice GitHub flows
+WCS exercise to practice GitHub

+My favourite pizzas:
+- 4 cheese
+- margherita
+- mushrooms

+Pizzas should never have meet on them!